reactjs/es.react.dev/content/docs/faq-state.md

 }

 handleSomething() {
-  // Digamos que `this.state.count` inicia en 0.
+  // Digamos que `this.state.count` se inicia en 0.
   this.incrementCount();
   this.incrementCount();
   this.incrementCount();